-The contest Director may schedule this special trophy event for Unlimited category competitors who have completed the scheduled Unlimited competition flight programs.
+The contest Director may schedule this special trophy event for any Unlimited category competitor, or Advanced category competitors who also hold at least a current ICAS 250-foot waiver.
+All 4-Minute Free competitors must have completed the scheduled competition flight programs in their respective category.